Mr. Wonderful (film): Plot

-Electrician Gus gets the chance to fulfill a childhood dream by buying an old bowling-alley with some of his friends.
+Electrician Gus DeMarco gets the chance to fulfill a childhood dream by buying an old bowling-alley with some of his friends.
 Unfortunately, due to the alimony payments he has to make to his ex-wife Leonora, the bank refuses to loan him the down payment.
 Knowing that when she marries again she loses her alimony rights, Gus tries to speed things up by bringing Leonora together with all the potential husbands he can find.

-Gus DeMarco, an electrician, is with his girlfiend Rita and wants to purchase an old bowling alley with his friends.
-Gus has a classic convertible car and seems a likable blue collar hard worker.

-The problem is that he still pays alimony to his ex-wife, Leonora.
-Gus realizes that if Leonora remarries, he can stop paying alimony, and attempts to match Leonora with various men.

-Leonora is in college and seems to prefer intellectuals, not blue collar Gus.

 Leonora has several would-be suitors, including one who upsets her because he is pushy, so she goes to complain to Gus about it.
 Afterwards, she has him to dinner.
 As he is leaving, her professor boyfriend Tom Gough shows up directly after, upsetting Gus.
 Gus knows Leonora can do better as Tom is married and just using Leonora.

 In the course of his match-making, Gus' girlfriend, Rita Calley, breaks up with him on the day they were meant to move in together.
 She feels he's still in love with his ex.

 Gus' workmate describes to him how being in love makes him feel.
-It inspires him to find Leonora but, seeing her in the botanical garden with Dominic stops him from telling her that he still loves her.
+It inspires him to find Leonora but, seeing her in the botanical garden with her new suitor Dominic stops him from telling her that he still loves her.

 On a job, Gus is badly shocked by electricity while saving a workmate.
 Leonora, similarly to him, realizes she still has feelings for him when she sees him in the hospital.
 Rita, as she works there, is at his side while he sleeps, so Leonora leaves without talking to him.
 Once he's discharged, she visits him at his apartment.
 She had broken up with Tom, and she lets him know that Dominic has asked her to marry him.

 Gus sells his precious car to have the money to go into the bowling-alley business with his friends, whether he pays alimony or not.

 In the end, Gus and Leonora discover that they still love each other and reunite.